Celerium/Celerium.Auvik/docs/site/billing/Get-AuvikBilling.md

 ```

 Gets a summary of the defined client's (and client's children if a multi-client)fromDate
-usage for the given time range.
+usage for the given time range

 ### EXAMPLE 3
 ```powershell
 Get-AuvikBilling -FilterFromDate 2023-09-01 -FilterThruDate 2023-09-30 -ID 123456789
 ```

-Gets a summary of the define device id's usage for the given time range.
+Gets a summary of the define device id's usage for the given time range

 ## PARAMETERS